Meniscal RepairDr Rewat Laxman

 What are the Symptoms of a Meniscus Tear?

-Symptoms of a meniscus tear can include:
+Symptoms of a meniscus tear may include:

 • Popping or clicking sensation